-· Choose a quiet space to practice.
-If you enjoy being outside, you could do your chanting in the garden or whilst walking.
+Choose a quiet space to practice, but if you enjoy being outside then you could do your chanting in the garden or whilst walking.

 If you find it difficult to find the privacy to chant sometimes, just move your lips without making a noise, or say the words inside your head.

-· Sometimes you might want to chant for longer.
-Some days you won’t find the time or you’ll forget – that’s okay – just say ‘Namo Amida Bu’ and carry on the next day.
+Sometimes you might want to chant for longer and on other days you won’t find the time or you’ll forget – that’s okay – just say ‘Namo Amida Bu’ and carry on the next day.

 We can’t say exactly how this wholesome energy will affect you as we don’t know what you need.
 Sometimes we don’t know what’s best for us either.
 We do trust that something good will begin to unfold.
 As the days go on you may begin to feel more peaceful, or gain more perspective on your problems.
 Some people notice themselves dealing with their emotions differently, and having more patience with themselves and with the people around them.
 Most people feel more settled and more secure.

 We hope that you enjoy your explorations with nembutsu, and that it brings you inspiration, peace, courage and comfort.